Central Institutes: John F. Kennedy Institute for North American Studies, Institute for Latin American Studies, Institute for East European Studies

 Institute for Latin American Studies

-- Requirements, conditions, and characteristics of Latin American modernity
+- Prerequisites, conditions and characteristics of Latin American modernity

-- Investigation of the varied transcultural dynamics of social movements and political and economic transformation processes
+- Research into the diverse transcultural dynamics of social movements, social inequality and political-economic transformation processes

 - Gender studies